timnarr/kirby-imagex/README.md

 ```

 ### Snippet Options
-You can choose from many options to customize your images and pass them to the imagex snippet.
+You can choose from many options to customize your images and pass them to the Imagex snippet.
 At first it might look heavy, but it's just very flexible and actually only `image` is required and everything else can be omitted, while Imagex is providing some sane defaults.

 For each HTML element of the picture element you can add attributes, like CSS classes, inline-styles, data-attributes and so on.
 You only need to add your attributes to one of these three attribute categories, I call them loading modes: `shared`, `eager` and `lazy`. `shared` is for attributes that should exists always, no matter what loading mode the image is.
 If you have attributes that should only be used in `eager` or `lazy` loading mode you can add them to one of it.
 Imagex will merge the `shared` attributes with the attributes of the current loading mode automatically.
 The attributes of the non-applicable loading mode will have no effect then.